Keerthan-08/AIML-25BCE2522/README.txt

 I have kept api key public coz i couldnt keep in (.secret) folder coz it kept showing error.
 I hope it doesnt ruin the project

+Also as you can see I used only Weather as a tool .But also i used date range and forced into a tool in the last few lines in the program
+That makes 2 tools used .
+And i hope it satisfies the core requirement.

 Package Installation processes :

 Note : I was using python 3.14.2,but the version is not well compatible with langchain which is good in 3.9 to 3.12